marcusimperial/text-quiz/README.md

 ## Features

-Users are given a series of questions with english sentences. **In each question, they have to determine whether the emphasized text is gramatically correct or not.** Once the game ends, the results of their answers will be shown.
+Users are given a series of questions with English sentences. **In each question, they have to determine whether the emphasized text is grammatically correct or not.** Once the game ends, the results of their answers will be shown.

 ### Home Screen

 1. The app has two activities to choose from.
-Activity 1 consists of 1 round and 5 questions and Activity 2 consits of 2 rounds and 4 questions.
+Activity 1 consists of 1 round and 5 questions and Activity 2 consists of 2 rounds and 4 questions.

 2. Users are given a time limit setting of "Normal" or fifteen (15) seconds for each question.
 They can also set a custom limit of "Slow" or thirty (30) seconds or "Speed" which gives them only five (5) seconds.